Tarnagda1/IT-Portfolio/README.md

 ## 👨‍💻 About Me
 I am an entry-level IT professional with a strong interest in systems administration, networking, and cybersecurity.
-This repository showcases hands-on lab projects where I design, build, and troubleshoot real-world IT environments using industry-standard tools and platforms.
+This repository showcases hands-on lab projects where I design, build, and troubleshoot real-world IT environments using Windows Server, Linux, AWS, and networking tools.

 ---